bright/bright-tresury/backend/doc/architecture/decisions/0002-defining-dto.md

 ## Context

-Api controllers does not filter body or query params by default.
+Api controllers does not filter body, response or query params by default.
 If we specify body type to some particular DTO class, then it is still allowed to send any json properties by the client, even those that are not specified in the DTO class.
 It may be dangerous if we won't filter client's request to match our models.
 Consider simple patch method in the service:

 ```
 function updateModel(patch: Partial<ModelDto>, id: string) {